 GeneCards Summary for ISCU Gene

 ISCU (Iron-Sulfur Cluster Assembly Enzyme) is a Protein Coding gene.
-Diseases associated with ISCU include myopathy with deficiency of iron-sulfur cluster assembly enzyme and hereditary myopathy with lactic acidosis due to iscu deficiency.
+Diseases associated with ISCU include myopathy with lactic acidosis, hereditary and hereditary myopathy with lactic acidosis due to iscu deficiency.
 Among its related pathways are Metabolism and Mitochondrial iron-sulfur cluster biogenesis.
 GO annotations related to this gene include iron ion binding and iron-sulfur cluster binding.

 UniProtKB/Swiss-Prot for ISCU Gene

 Scaffold protein for the de novo synthesis of iron-sulfur (Fe-S) clusters within mitochondria, which is required for maturation of both mitochondrial and cytoplasmic [2Fe-2S] and [4Fe-4S] proteins (PubMed:11060020).
 First, a [2Fe-2S] cluster is transiently assembled on the scaffold protein ISCU.
 In a second step, the cluster is released from ISCU, transferred to a glutaredoxin GLRX5, followed by the formation of mitochondrial [2Fe-2S] proteins, the synthesis of [4Fe-4S] clusters and their target-specific insertion into the recipient apoproteins.
 Cluster assembly on ISCU depends on the function of the cysteine desulfurase complex NFS1-LYRM4/ISD11, which serves as the sulfur donor for cluster synthesis, the iron-binding protein frataxin as the putative iron donor, and the electron transfer chain comprised of ferredoxin reductase and ferredoxin, which receive their electrons from NADH (By similarity).